 Please submit all your application materials as PDF files!

 Deadline for Application:

 The finalist will be selected by a jury of experts.
-Applicants will be notified of the jury decision in summer 2016.
+Applicants will be notified of the jury decision in December 2017.
 The jury is not required to publicly justify its decisions.